 During the 2017-2018 academic year, there were 1,745 full-time undergraduates at Amherst.

 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of Amherst, see our tuition and fees and room and board pages.

-While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
-At Amherst, approximately 15% of students took out student loans averaging $5,460 a year.
-That adds up to $21,840 over four years for those students.
+It's not uncommon for college students to take out loans to pay for school.
+In fact, almost 66% of students nationwide depend at least partially on loans.
+At Amherst, approximately 11% of students took out student loans averaging $8,944 a year.
+That adds up to $35,776 over four years for those students.